fraseriainlewis/gs/README.md

-# gs
+# Group Sequential Trial Design Tutorial
-group sequential clinical trial design - code and HOWTOs
+R code files for use with arxiv pre-print [An introduction to group sequential methods: planning and multi-aspect optimization](https://arxiv.org/abs/2303.01040v1)